 Recently the Indie Film Club in Miami, who are the people behind Filmgate Interactive, invited him to its home base.
 They have presented his work in the past and have set up a talk with the filmmaker as well as a two-day workshop for other filmmakers to spend a lengthy amount of time picking the brain of this prolific auteur.
 Miami may as well be Singapore to him and will also most likely present a musical opportunity for him to document the city.
 He notes that the only time he has visited Miami was as a child on his way to Disney World.
 “So that really doesn’t count,” he says.

 As a world traveler, Moon has experience putting biased expectations aside and wants to remain open to the city.
 As far as what band or subject he may shoot for his project “Petites Planètes,” the output of which can be found on his Vimeo page, he remains open-minded.
 “If you don’t make any research in advance, you have no expectation,” he says.
 “That’s the key for me to make such films … So really when I go to a shoot, I only have like two or three ideas before but nothing else.
 I really don’t want to think about the final result, the length of whatever film and so on.
 We just make a film and see what happens, and then we are all surprised in the best way possible because we have no idea,” adds with a laugh.

 You can read more about Moon in my article for Cultist, the arts and culture blog for the Miami New Times:

-Also this interview will continue in a second blog post tomorrow, which will cover Moon’s influences and his method and also why he hates Leviathan.
+Also this interview continues in a second blog post, which covers Moon’s influences, his method and why he hates Leviathan.
+Read it here: